algorandfoundation/algokit-python-template/README.md

 ---

-This template provides a production-ready baseline for developing and deploying [Puya](https://github.com/algorand-devrel/puya) smart contracts.
+This template provides a production-ready baseline for developing and deploying [Puya](https://github.com/algorandfoundation/puya) smart contracts.

-To use it [install AlgoKit](https://github.com/algorandfoundation/algokit-cli#readme) and then either pass in `-t puya` to `algokit init` or select the `puya` template.
+To use it [install AlgoKit](https://github.com/algorandfoundation/algokit-cli#readme) and then either pass in `-t python` to `algokit init` or select the `python` template.

 This is one of the official templates used by AlgoKit to initialize an Algorand smart contract project.
 It's a [Copier template](https://copier.readthedocs.io/en/stable/).